mbcheng/cambridge_bicyclist_citations/README.md

-Number of bike citations on given street and intersection of Cambridge from 2010 – 2016 original <a href="https://data.cambridgema.gov/Public-Safety/Police-Citations-2010-2016-Q3/gmq6-8ver">data</a> from Cambridge Police Department
+Number of bike citations on given street and intersection of Cambridge from 2010 – 2016.
+Original <a href="https://data.cambridgema.gov/Public-Safety/Police-Citations-2010-2016-Q3/gmq6-8ver">data</a> from Cambridge Police Department.

 | Street   |      Intersection     |  Count|
 |----------|:-------------:|------:|